Mpox and Children: Should Kids Get the Smallpox Vaccine?

 The World Health Organization says symptoms usually last two to four weeks.
 Infections are rarely fatal.

 While that might sound ominous, monkeypox cases in youngsters remain rare.
-Of the more than 6,300 cases of monkeypox diagnosed in the United States by early August, only five involved children.
+Of the more than 6,300 cases of mpox diagnosed in the United States by early August, only five involved children.

 But experts are also quick to point out that the United States should be ready to respond to more pediatric cases.
 Anyone can catch the virus through close skin-to-skin contact.
 With children, the CDC points out this contact could include "holding, cuddling, feeding, as well as through shared items such as towels, bedding, cups and utensils."